Sunao is a platform for openly sharing insights into the practice of public health and evaluation research.

-A creative, yet critical thinking mindset, applied by curious individuals, students, researchers, practitioners, and educators, to promote health for all.
+A creative and critical thinking mindset applied by individuals, students, researchers, and practitioners, to promote health for all.

 STEVEN LAM, MPH, PhD candidate

-Hey!
-My name is Steven Lam and I am a public health researcher, program evaluator, and PhD candidate with four years of experience generating, evaluating, and communicating evidence to improve development programming in Canada and globally.
-My research interests vary broadly, from environmental health and food security to Indigenous health and social justice.
+Hi!
+My name is Steven Lam and I am a public health researcher, program evaluator, and PhD candidate with four years of professional experience in generating, communicating, and assessing knowledge to improve development policies and programs worldwide.
+My interests include global environmental health, Indigenous health, food security, climate change, and social justice.

 Occasionally I am also a writer, although mainly for peer-reviewed journals and personal diaries (my own, of course!).
 Recognizing how inaccessible both can be, and my desire to share my experiences and interests to the wider public, I decided to create sunao.ca.
 Here, I plan to contribute blog postings that highlight some of the stories behind public health research and evaluation (I find that we don’t do this well, or often enough).
 I hope that these insights will be useful to you, such that you can apply them in your own work.